 When it was last updated in 2014, Apple's Mac Mini was known as the most affordable Mac on the market.
-With an appearance similar to that of an Apple TV, the Mac Mini is a computer that could fit in a purse.
-And since the device hasn't been updated for four years, users are suspecting a new Mac Mini to be on the lineup at an Apple event in October.
+With a form factor similar to that of an Apple TV, the Mac Mini is a computer that could fit in a purse.
+And since the device hasn't been updated for four years, users are suspecting a new Mac Mini to be on the lineup at an Apple event in October, especially since a new lineup of iPhone models was recently unveiled.

 "The Mac Mini has always been a great product to offer to businesses beginning to explore the switch from PC to Mac because of the attractive price point, a concise form factor that was easy to upgrade, and compatibility with existing accessories like racks, displays, printers, keyboards and mice," said Raiye Rosado, Apple business development manager for PCM.
 "As the Mac Mini developed over time to include increased processing, storage, video and server capabilities, it became a real workhorse in the business world, bringing enterprise class features like OSX Server to small business."